Suggestions for Import Puppy Buyers

 As President of AKIHO North America, I am not endorsing any overseas kennels, breeders, brokers, exporters or their services.
 I am merely describing how other members and myself have brought JAs into the US.
 It is up to each buyer to do their due diligence and research when importing a JA.

-As President of the North American AKIHO Branch, I would urge any members considering an import to find a dog with different bloodlines from our other branch dogs.
-AKIHO member Tim Kim and board member Sean Nollan would be the best resources if other members have questions concerning pedigrees and bloodlines.
+I would urge any members considering an import to find a dog with different bloodlines from our other branch dogs.
+AKIHO board members Tim Kim, Bekki Leu and Sean Nollan would be the best resources if other members have questions concerning pedigrees and bloodlines.
 They pour over pedigrees like a kid studying baseball cards in the 1980’s.
 This action could potentially help our club diversify our own bloodlines if you intend to breed or stud your dog.
-Currently, most of our imports come from the larger breeders in Japan, but there are many breeders in Japan that are not large or commercially available through the Internet, so there are alternative AKIHO kennels that I encourage members to consider.
+Currently, some of our imports have come from the larger kennels in Japan, but there are many breeders in Japan that are not large or commercially available through the Internet, so there are alternative AKIHO kennels that I encourage members to consider.
 It would be nice if we could start importing dogs from these breeders in order to help diversify our bloodlines in the US.

 Good luck if you decide to import a Japanese Akitainu, but please feel free to ask other members if you need advice.

 (Thanks to AKIHO North America for giving us permission to republish this article from their July 2015 newsletter).